Honolua Bay, Maui

 After successfully navigating the Hawaiian Islands, an all-star crew, including master navigator Mau Pialiug, set sail from Maui’s Honolua Bay for the 2,500+ mile voyage to Tahiti.
 31 days later, Hokule’a arrived to a crowd of 17,000 Tahitians celebrating their first successful long-distance journey.

-In 2014, Hokule’a set sail for a round the world voyage known as Malama Honua, or ‘to care for our Earth.’
-Our company organized an event to bring Hokule’a back to Maui prior to its departure, and we were honored and thrilled to be a part of Hawaiian history in the making.
+In 2014, Hokule’a set sail for an around the world voyage known as Malama Honua, or ‘to care for our Earth.’
+Hawaiian Paddle Sports organized an event to bring Hokule’a back to Maui prior to its departure, and we were honored and thrilled to be a part of Hawaiian history in the making.

 Honolua Bay | Rules of the Land